ArtPoon/slides/markdown/fields2025.md

 * Many of the simulated breakpoints are inconsequential, *e.g.*:
   * exchange of terminal branches
   * short interval between breakpoints
+* *i.e.*, the sort of recombination that is most visible to us may be in the minority
 * Time scale of ~20 years for HIV-like data, ~200 days for SARS-like data.

 ---